stancl/tenancy-docs/source/docs/v3/tenants.blade.md

 ## Running commands in the tenant context {#running-commands-in-the-tenant-context}

-You may run commands in a tenant's context and then return to the previous context (be it central, or another tenant's) by passing a callable to the `run()` method on the tenant object.
+You may run commands in a tenant's context (e.g. creating a user in the tenants user database) and then return to the previous context (be it central, or another tenant's) by passing a callable to the `run()` method on the tenant object.
 For example:

 ```php
 $tenant->run(function () {